amikrop/django-paste/docs/settings.rst

    Every time you change settings related to the database, you should then generate and run database migrations.

-All the settings of *django-admin* have default values, which can get overriden.
+All the settings of *django-paste* have default values, which can get overriden.
 This is done by defining a ``PASTE`` dict in your Django project's settings file, whith any of the following keys: